arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 ![Installing the board's core in the Arduino IDE](assets/user-manual-4.png)

-***<strong>Important note:</strong> Make sure to install both the appropriate library and board core for your specific hardware.
+***__Important note:__ Make sure to install both the appropriate library and board core for your specific hardware.
 The Arduino Stella requires the `StellaUWB` library and Arduino mbed OS Boards core, while the Portenta UWB Shield with Portenta C33 requires the `PortentaUWBShield` library and Arduino Renesas Boards core.
 For examples involving Bluetooth® Low Energy communication, both devices will need the `ArduinoBLE` library installed.***

 ### Pinout